Building open62541

 Building with CMake on Ubuntu or Debian

-sudo apt-get install git build-essential gcc pkg-config cmake python
+sudo apt-get install git build-essential gcc pkg-config cmake python3

 # enable additional features